 How to put a Halloween tablescape together

 - I started with the centerpiece.
 If you follow my tablescapes adventures, you know that I don’t always set the table in order.
-Sometimes I start with the centerpiece, other times I work with the tableware first.
+Sometimes I start with the centerpiece; other times, I work with the tableware first.

 - Next, I laid the cheesecloth across the middle of the table.

 - I placed a cake stand at each end of the table.
-On one cake stand, I set a variety of Halloween treats and on the other stand a glass pumpkin.
+On one cake stand, I set a variety of Halloween treats, and on the other, stand a glass pumpkin.

-- From there I set the table: Linen Charger, orange cloth napkin, black Hearth & Hand plate, white dinner plate, salad plate, followed by the spooky plate.
+- From there, I set the table: Linen Charger, orange cloth napkin, black Hearth & Hand plate, white dinner plate, salad plate, followed by the spooky plate.
 I added a Rae Dunn Halloween mug to the right of each table setting and added black silverware.

 - Then I went around the table to fill it in.
 I added the Halloween Tea Towels (well, Derrick added those, so I have to give him credit- insert rolling of eyes.
-LOL) I added the mini pumpkins throughout the table, the Trick or Treat Canister, and added a paper straw into each mug.
+LOL).
+I added the mini pumpkins throughout the table, the Trick or Treat Canister, and added a paper straw into each mug.

 - Another one of Derrick’s ideas was to put the candy corn into clear glasses and place them at each table setting.
-Don’t tell him this, but his idea was a great pop of color throughout the table.
+Don’t tell him this, but his vision was a great pop of color throughout the table.

 Happy Halloween.
 Now, bring on all things Christmas.
 Kidding (not really!)